 - Are there mechanical ways to stop a strategy that’s not performing as it should?

 Yes, many ways!
 And no way… Common sense is what should prevail.
 Consider first you need to have A rule.

 As an unrelated example, a rule to check your weight could be to go on a diet this week if you weigh 1 kg more than the previous week.
 This is a mix of common sense and a (more or less) mathematical formula, that have no scientific base but that does the trick.
-In trading it’s the same, THE rule to know when a TS should be stopped does not exist, but it’s solid common sense to have A numeric rule so you can make decisions based on that instead of gut feeling of the moment.
-In any case, rules are generally based on a degradation of performance with respect to the average system performance.
+In trading it’s the same, THE rule to know when a TS should be stopped does not exist, but it’s solid common sense to have A numeric rule so you can make decisions based on that instead of the gut feeling of the moment.
+In any case, rules are generally based on the degradation of performance with respect to the average system performance.

 - Is there a minimum and maximum numbers of TS to have in a portfolio?

 The minimum could be 2…

 There’s no maximum except the one based on how much capital you have at your disposal to trade with.

 - With maximum diversification, is it possible to have a portfolio that never loses money?

 Unfortunately, that’s very very difficult and shouldn’t become an objective (or you’ll get frustrated and lose your motivation).
 In trading it’s important to have a mid-long term view and thinking on short periods (weeks) it’s a way to proceed that is too random.
 The only valid rule is to never lose too much so that you can always keep playing!